- Education and Science»

 The Central American Aztecs offered bloody human sacrifices to their sun-god, Huitzilopochtli.
 They believed that without these sacrificial offerings the Sun would no longer be able to make its daily journey across the sky.

 The ancient Egyptian culture endured for over three thousand years.
-During that time there were many different versions of the sun god.
+During that time there were many versions of the sun god.
 One of the most popular was Khepre the Scarab Beetle.
 Just as the real beetle rolls balls of dung across the ground, so it was thought that the divine version rolled the Sun across the sky.

 The ancient Romans and Greeks had very similar sun gods called Apollo and Helios.
 These guys had blazing sun-chariots that the rode across the sky.